Solving the Mystery of Neanderthal Man in the Supercomputer

 April 2, 2012 - by Simone Ulmer

-20,000 to 200,000 years before our time, with Neanderthal man and modern man, at least two types of hominid were alive on Earth at the same time in the form of Neanderthal and modern man.
-Whereas modern humans in Africa and Neanderthals in Europe lived separately from one another, in the Middle East Homo sapiens and Homo neanderthalensis cohabited for around 100,000 years.
+20,000 to 200,000 years before our time, with Neanderthal man and modern man, at least two types of hominid were alive on Earth at the same time.
+Whereas modern humans in Africa and Neanderthals in Europe occurred separately from one another, in the Near East Homo sapiens and Homo neanderthalensis lived alongside one another for around 100,000 years.
 Just why the Neanderthals suddenly died out more than 20,000 years ago remains unexplained to this day.

 Surviving because others died out